twistedfall/opencv-rust/README.md

 using `cargo build -vv --features buildtime_bindgen`.
 When changing the codegen, be sure to push changes to the generated code!

-`hdr_parser.py` comes from opencv python/java generator.
+`hdr_parser.py` comes from OpenCV python/java generator.
 We've tried not to mess too much with this file, but had to make a few changes.

 `gen_rust.py` is initially a copy of gen_java, also from the OpenCV